Top Ways to Make the Holidays Safer for Your Pets

 Finally, make sure your pet has a safe space to retreat to.
 Your home can get pretty hectic when it’s filled with holiday guests, and this can make some animals anxious.
 Ensure your pet has access to a quiet room, kennel, or other hiding places to escape when needed, and don’t let any eager guests bother them when they’re in their safe space.

 Hopefully, these tips will help you and your pets to have a safer, merrier holiday season.
 If your pet is injured or becomes ill during the holidays, Forever Pets Animal Hospital has an emergency vet in St. Augustine, FL.You can bring your pet to us at any time of the day or night, even during the holidays, and we’ll ensure they receive the care they need.
 We have 8 convenient locations with extended hours.
-Serving Jacksonville, Orlando, Nocatee, St. Johns, St. Augustine, Ponte Vedra and more.
+Serving Jacksonville, Jacksonville Beach, Orlando, Nocatee, St. Johns, St. Augustine, Ponte Vedra and more.